DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 docker run -it --name ubuntu-1 ubuntu:18.04 bash
 ```
 Creates and runs Docker containers (sleep 5 command; **daemon mode**;
-This way the container starts and run in the background; An interactive shell that runs bash is **not available** immediately)
+This way the container starts and run in the background; An interactive shell that runs bash is **not available** immediately;
+You “daemonize” the container)
 ```
 docker run -d --name ubuntu-2 ubuntu:18.04 sleep 5
 ```